LaxarJS/laxar/docs/manuals/asset_lookup.md

 * The LaxarJS runtime knows when a widget is actually being displayed, and will only then instantiate the corresponding HTML template.

-* The CSS should be loaded *en bloc* using a single, optimized stylesheet right on application entry.
+* The CSS should be loaded *en bloc* using a single, optimized style sheet right on application entry.
   Deferring load of styles to the time where individual widgets are instantiated produces jitter and visual noise.
   Often, the page will look broken until the various CSS fragments have been loaded.